Walter Kasper: Proposal of admission at communion of remarried couples

-Cardinal Kasper's proposal to admit to communion the Roman Catholic couples who have remarried, while still being legally married according to the Church's doctrine, is the most controversial question in which he has been involved in so far during the pontificate of Pope Francis.
-On 21 February 2014, Kasper said at the cardinals Consistory held in Rome that "The Church cannot question the words of Jesus on the indissolubility of marriage.
+Kasper met with controversy for his proposal to admit to Communion Catholic couples who have remarried outside of the Church while still being canonically married to a prior spouse according to Catholic doctrine.
+On 21 February 2014, Kasper said at a consistory in Rome that:"The Church cannot question the words of Jesus on the indissolubility of marriage.
 Whoever expects the Consistory and the Synod to come up with 'easy', general solutions that apply to everyone, are mistaken.
 But given the difficulties which families today face and the huge rise in the number of failed marriages, new paths can be explored in order to respond to the deep needs of divorced people who have remarried as part of a civil union, who recognise their failure, convert and after a period of penance ask to be re-admitted to the sacraments."
-The proposal was met with hostility by some members of the college of cardinals, including Gerhard Müller, Raymond Burke, Walter Brandmüller, Carlo Caffarra and Velasio De Paolis, who co-authored the book Remaining in the Truth of Christ: Marriage and Communion in the Catholic Church, released in English in October 2014, to refute Kasper's proposal.
+The proposal was met with hostility by some conservative cardinals, including Gerhard Müller, Raymond Burke, Walter Brandmüller, Carlo Caffarra and Velasio De Paolis, who co-authored the book Remaining in the Truth of Christ: Marriage and Communion in the Catholic Church, released in English in October 2014, to refute Kasper's proposal.
 Kasper later admitted that he didn't have Pope Francis' support on his proposal.
-He praised Pope Francis' apostolic exhortation Amoris Laetitia, saying that the correct interpretation is that it allows the admission of divorced and remarried people to communion in some individual cases.
+He praised Francis' 2016 apostolic exhortation Amoris Laetitia, saying that the correct interpretation is that it allows the admission of divorced and remarried people to communion in some individual cases.

 2014 General Synod

-During the Third Extraordinary General Assembly of the Synod of Bishops in 2014, Cardinal Kasper told reporters that since African, Asian, and Middle Eastern countries have a "taboo" against homosexuality, "they should not tell us too much what we have to do."
+During the Third Extraordinary General Assembly of the Synod of Bishops in 2014, Kasper told reporters that since African, Asian, and Middle Eastern countries have a "taboo" against homosexuality, "they should not tell us too much what we have to do."
 Once the story broke, he denied that he made any such comment.
 The reporter who wrote the story, Edward Pentin, subsequently produced a recording of the conversation, which verified that the Cardinal had made those statements.
 Cardinal Raymond Burke called Kasper's remarks "profoundly sad and scandalous".
 Kasper subsequently confirmed that he had had the conversation, and offered this response for one of his remarks: